List of people from Montana: Entertainment and performing arts

-Montanans participate in many aspects of the entertainment and performing arts fields including: acting, animation, directing, and music.
+Montanans participate in many aspects of the entertainment and performing arts fields, including acting, animation, directing, and music.

 Journalists

 Journalists collect and disseminate information about current events, people, trends, and issues.
-Their work is acknowledged as journalism.
 The following individuals are prominent journalists from Montana.

 Military

 Prior to statehood in 1889, the U. S. Army played a key role in facilitating settlement via actions against Native Americans, exploration and surveying.
 During World War I over 40,000 Montanans served in the armed forces, 25% more than any other state on a per-capita basis.
 Over 1,500 Montanans died in World War I. World War II brought air bases to Montana with the establishment of Malmstrom AFB, Montana in 1941 outside Great Falls, Montana.
 The Cold War saw the plains of eastern Montana become Minuteman Missile fields.
 The following individuals were prominent members of the United States armed forces and/or participated in significant military events in Montana.